-For example, PDXSeafood, our sustainable seafood program connects local restaurants with suppliers that fish sustainably and institutions that can lend knowledgeable support such as the Monterey Bay Aquarium, the Oregon Zoo, and the Portland Aquarium.
-Our three main goals are to:
+For example, the organization’s sustainable seafood program connects local restaurants with suppliers that fish sustainably and institutions that can lend knowledgeable support such as the Monterey Bay Aquarium, the Oregon Zoo, and the Portland Aquarium.
+Their three main goals are to:

-• To Serve – through providing interns and knowledgeable staff scientist that participate in the program
+- To Serve – through providing interns and knowledgeable staff scientists that participate in the program